 10 months pre-conference- Committee Chair contact ED to determine available funding.
 Funding currently from Silent Auction, Raffle, and private contributions made in the previous year.

-By Dec 15 – Scholarship chair is to develop scholarship theme for essays and relay to ED and Deputy Director (DD).
+By Dec 15 – Scholarship chair is to develop scholarship theme/questions for essays and relay to ED and Deputy Director (DD).
 The AHVMF ED disseminates electronic copies to the webmaster of SAHVMA website, to the editor of the AHVMA Journal, and posts the information on the AHVMF website.

 By Feb 1, Scholarship chair creates poster for all United States veterinary schools, website, and JAHVMA.
 Scholarship chair disseminates hardcopy electronic copy posters to Deans of veterinary schools in the US, Canada and Caribbean.
 In addition, the chair will send the poster electronically to AHVMA for forwarding to all SAHVMA chapters.